Perform a vector search

 3. Click Apply to refresh the Collection Data section based on your filters.

-For more information about this command and related commands, see the Find documents reference.
+For more information about this command and related commands, see Find a document, Find documents, and Find distinct values.
 For a complete list of filter conditions, see Data API query operators.
+For information about $vector and $vectorize, see Vector and vectorize.

 Perform a vector search with vectorize: